Skip to Main Content

 8. Check in.

-Tell students that you may randomly ask rows to stand and raise their arms during the exam time to check that no small slips of paper have been pulled out of pockets.
+Tell students that you may randomly ask rows to stand and raise their arms during the exam time to check that no small slips of paper have been pulled out of their pockets.
 Tell them this will also give them a stretch break.

 9. Label containers.

 Tell students that they need to take a sticker and write their name on it and affix it to any disposable water bottles or coffee cups they have with them during the exam.
 Tell them these items must be left behind on the table when they exit and will be inspected.
-Do not allow any food items or gum in the exam as wrapper notes may be used cheating tool.
+Do not allow any food items or gum in the exam, as wrapper notes may be used as a cheating tool.

 10. Be an active observer.

 Do not sit at the front or move about predictably.
 Circulate to the four corners of the room during the test.
 If students can’t anticipate your next move, they will hesitate to access unauthorized materials.
 Place a chair at the back so you can be comfortable sitting there on occasion.
-Most faculty stay near the front which is not where a student wanting to cheat is likely to sit.
+Most faculty stay near the front, which is not where a student wanting to cheat is likely to sit.
 Stay alert.
 Avoid squeaky shoes.
 Do not stay at the computer.
 If you use the computer during the test, be sure not to make noises on the keyboard.

 11. Seek support.

 If possible, partner with another faculty member so both of you are in the room together for each other’s exams.
-This way you can escort to the washroom if needed.
+This way, you can escort to the washroom if needed.
 There is no way to check what happens in a stall, but the idea of being escorted may cause second thoughts about planting a cheat sheet in the washroom.

 12. Have a full class washroom break.

 For example, you can divide your test into two parts and collect Part A after 50 minutes, provide everyone with a 15-minute break and then hand out Part B on their return.
-This way you can allow a timed washroom break.
+This way, you can allow a timed washroom break.
 Students can chat and refresh their minds halfway through.

 13. Use markers for marking.